 Budget: $3.8 million | Funded | Now Open

-The experience of entering the Phoenix Zoo should inspire excitement and anticipation while transporting guests from the urban setting of the Valley to a world of natural wonder.
-The Zoo’s new Entry Oasis experience not only expedites the entrance transaction but also provides comfort and a few exhilarating surprises during the process.
+Entering a zoo should inspire excitement and anticipation, while transporting guests to a world of natural wonder.
+The Zoo’s new Entry Oasis not only expedites the entrance transaction, but also provides comfort and exhilarating surprises during the process.

-After strolling across a renovated bridge, guests encounter a native species exhibit featuring vultures and tortoises.
-Ticket holders and members then proceed to a bank of turnstiles where their tickets and membership cards are scanned quickly and easily for a smooth and speedy entrance into the Zoo.
+After strolling across the renovated bridge, guests encounter a native species exhibit featuring vultures and tortoises.
+Ticket holders and members then proceed to a bank of turnstiles where their tickets and membership cards are scanned quickly and easily for a smooth and speedy entrance.
 Guests then emerge onto a redefined pathway providing unencumbered views of the African Savanna.

-With this new Entry Oasis, every guest arriving will immediately recognize that they are in for a vibrant, fascinating and World Class experience at the Phoenix Zoo.
+With the new Entry Oasis, every arriving guest will immediately recognize that they are in for a vibrant, fascinating and World Class experience at the Phoenix Zoo.

 C.W. & MODENE NEELY EDUCATION AND EVENT CENTER